 The reference to the covenant means one thing — the new covenant has fully supplanted the old and the Law of Moses.
 The Kingdom of God — the church, has been established forever.
 The Kingdom is now with mankind until Judgment.
 Nothing new here: but the intent is to note that the Jewish system and the Law of Moses had been put away at the cross and fulfilled.
 It is irretrievably and irrevocably taken away as the Holy City has now been given over to the Gentile nations, with the Jewish state disassembled (whether you like it or not) forevermore.
 Rome does not stand a chance either, or any others that have arisen since or will ever rise up against God and Christ on this side of Judgment.

 This is the purpose of God for the ages.
 The avenging of the apostles and prophets is complete in this instance concerning the destruction of Jerusalem: “…Because you have taken your great power and reigned.
 The nations were angry, and your wrath has come, and the time of the dead, that they should be judged.
 And that you should reward your servants the prophets and saints.”

-At this point the narrative turns from predicting the events leading up to the destruction of Jerusalem and to figures representing the Roman Empire, its nature, its persecutions, and its pending repayment for killing the saints crying out from under the altar in Heaven.
+Here the narrative turns from predicting the events leading up to the destruction of Jerusalem to figures representing the Roman Empire, its nature, coming persecutions, and its pending repayment for killing the saints who cry out from beneath the altar in Heaven.
 All of this leads to the Empire’s downfall and eventual destruction by God.